ariffinzulkifli/donkeycar/README.md

 cd ~/mycar
 ```

-2. Run the following command to start driving your car using Donkeycar:
+2. Run the following command to start driving your car using Donkeycar's web server:
 ```bash
 python manage.py drive
 ```